SarkisGrigorian/SarkisGrigorian.github.io/README.txt

+These files were transferred from school github.
+Please follow instructions below to access game.

 ---------------------------------------------Software Instructions---------------------------------------------

 In order to play the HTML5 Tower Defense game, there are two different ways of starting the game.
 Before